How to Spend a Long Weekend in Savannah: 3 Day Itinerary

 If you are driving your own vehicle in Savannah, there are several parking garages and a lot of street parking.
 One thing that I noticed was that sometimes garages would say they were full, but they actually still had several spots available.
 Parking can be difficult during weekends and holidays, but you can usually find a spot if you’re patient.

 Start your weekend in Savannah by exploring the downtown Riverfront area.
+This area is not to be missed during your Savannah weekend trip!
 There are several shops and restaurants and you’ll have wonderful views of container ships coming down the Savannah River.

 I recommend tasting a praline from Savannah’s Candy Kitchen (they give out free samples), taking a look at the Waving Girl Statue, and walking inside the lobby of the JW Marriott hotel.
 The hotel has an extensive collection of fossils, gemstones and rocks.